rosalindfranklininstitute/DisTRaX/docs/source/quickstart.rst

 Config
 ======
 DisTRaX uses a config file to hold all the options of the cluster.
-The file consists of three main parts SETUP, RAM and SERVICE, where a SERVICE is a `Pool`, `Gateway` or `Filesystem`:
+The file consists of two main parts SETUP, RAM:

 Setup